DeepwaterDiscord/morl/docs/README.md

 This will run the default configuration.
 To modify configurations or to create your own, refer to the Developer Docs.

 ## API Documentation
-If you actually want to use MORL on your own environments/datasets, you will probably want to take a look at our [api documentation](./api).
+If you want to use MORL on your own environments/datasets, you will probably want to take a look at our [api documentation](./api).

 ## Graphical User Interface
 Coming soon